Kosa Pan: Family

 According to historian Edward van Roy, Pan was the son of Phraya Kiat, a Mon noble who sided with Naresuan during the fourth Burmese-Siamese War, and Chao Mae Wat Dusit, daughter of King Ekathotsarot and wet nurse for Phetracha and Prince Narai, both future kings of Siam.
 Through his son Khunthong, Pan was a great-great-grandfather of King Rama I, the founder of the Chakri dynasty.
 His older brother, Lek (เหล็ก), held the post of foreign minister before him.

 Early life

 Pan was born in the Ayutthaya Kingdom around 1633.
 As his mother was a wet nurse for the young prince Narai, Pan was considered a foster brother to the future king.
-Chao's connection, if any, with the then-reigning Sukhothai dynasty of the Ayutthaya Kingdom is unclear, with some speculating her to be a daughter King Ekathotsarot.
+Chao's connection, if any, with the then-reigning Sukhothai dynasty of the Ayutthaya Kingdom is unclear, with some speculating her to be a daughter of King Ekathotsarot.